2026 Last Frost Date Map: Is Your Frost Date Changing?

 Tips for Everyone

-As gardeners, we know the precautions don’t change—whether frost ends early, late, or right on time.
-Think of this as a refresher on the steps you should always take.
+As gardeners, precautions don’t change—whether frost ends early, late, or on time.
+Here’s a quick refresher:

 • Watch the weather: Nighttime lows are often the best clue for frost risk.
-Learn more about how to predict frost.
+Learn how to predict frost.

-• Know your crops: Cool‑season plants can handle a chill, but warm‑season favorites (tomatoes, peppers, basil) need frost‑free nights and warm soil.
+• Know your crops: Cool-season plants tolerate chill; warm-season crops need frost-free nights and warm soil.

 Looking Ahead